Egress Gateway Best Practices

 kubernetes.io/hostname: 172.22.49.119 # egress node name

-# used to determine the source IP when the egress node forwards outbound traffic.
-Whether forwarding internal
+# This determines the source IP used when the egress node forwards external traffic.

 egressIP: 172.22.49.119